 This is a wonderful tool for the SLP on the go!
-It is more useful for those SLPs that go room to room, as they are not always easy to get in and out cars (I know from experience).
-For those SLPs that go from school to school a big bag would do the trick!
+It is more useful for those SLPs that go room to room, as they are not always easy to get in and out of cars (I know from experience).
+For those SLPs that go from school to school, a big bag would do the trick!
 However, if you are going from one location to another at the same school site, this is VERY handy!
-They easily hold a lot of heavy materials or big sized toys, that bags sometimes can not handle.
+They easily hold a lot of heavy materials or big-sized toys, that bags sometimes can not handle.

 BOOKS, BOOKS, BOOKS!